 Along with the knowledge that you are making a direct difference by supporting a piece of forest history, you will receive the following benefits:

-• Free admission to the Cradle of Forestry in America Historic Site, including special events.
+• Free admission to the Cradle of Forestry in America Heritage Site, including special events.
 Passes are valid for 1 year from the date of purchase.

-• 15% discount at the Giving Tree Gift Shop at the Cradle of Forestry Historic Site
+• 15% discount at the Giving Tree Gift Shop at the Cradle of Forestry Heritage Site

 Passes may be purchased in person at the Cradle of Forestry in America.

 The Cradle of Forestry Heritage Site (“Cradle”) is a nationally recognized center for forest conservation and Blue Ridge culture.
 Its rich heritage and natural resources create an ideal environment for interpretation and education.
 Crafters, gardeners, musicians and volunteers (“demonstrators” or “program participants”) are a key component of the Cradle experience, allowing visitors to experience either a “back in time” feel or a modern perspective on our Southern Appalachian heritage.

 The priority for program participants should be demonstration and visitor engagement.
 Demonstrators are welcome to distribute marketing material or sell on site during demonstrations.
 No fee will be charged for selling on site during demonstrations, although the Cradle of Forestry in America Interpretive Association reserves the right to introduce a booth fee during special events (e.g. Forest Festival Day, etc.).
 The Friends of the Cradle have approved a gas mileage reimbursement to help cover some of the cost of transportation.
 Demonstrators interested in selling through the Cradle gift shop will be evaluated and approved on a case-by-case basis.